backand/docs/source/includes/_sdk.md

 * pageSize - an integer representing the number of records to return with each call
 * pageNumber - an integer representing the page of results to retrieve
-* filter - a filter object
+* filter - see our primer on [options and parameter hashes](http://docs.backand.com/#options-and-parameters-hashes)
-* sort - a sort specification
+* sort - see our primer on [options and parameter hashes](http://docs.backand.com/#options-and-parameters-hashes)
-* search - a search query
+* search - a search query string
-* exclude - excludes metadata from the results returned
+* exclude - boolean, excludes metadata from the results returned
-* deep - Returns related objects to the user
+* deep - boolean, Returns related collection objects to the user along with other response data

 ### .getOne()
 ```shell